-There are other components to building a fully functional Raft cluster, and most of these components your TAs have implemented for you in the support code.
+There are other components to building a fully functional Raft cluster, and most of these components have been implemented for you in the support code.
 For example, we have provided you with a way to use stable storage and code for managing clients that want to interact with the replicated state machine.